 Chocolate are a delicious combination Increasingly almonds and almond oil are

-Grilled turkey cutlets with olives, almonds and
+used in cosmetics Grilled turkey cutlets with olives, almonds and

 2 tablespoons extra-virgin olive oil